mrkkrp/philosophy-notes/anthony-kenny-3-rmp/historical-overview.md

   > second is the agent, the person whom I properly call myself, and of
   > whose conduct, under the character of a spectator, I was endeavoring to
   > form some opinion.

+## Thomas Reid (1710–1796)

+* In 1764 Reid published an *Inquiry into the Human Mind on the Principles of Common Sense* in response to Hume's *Treatise* and he followed this up in the 1780s with two essays on the intellectual and active powers of man.
+* Reid puts his finger accurately on the basic error of Descartes and Locke, arising from the ambiguity of the word ‘idea’.
+In ordinary language ‘idea’ means an act of mind; to have an idea of something is to conceive it, to have a concept of it.
+But philosophers have given it a different meaning, Reid says, according to which ‘it does not signify that act of the mind which we call thought or conception, but some object of thought’.
+Ideas which are first introduced as humble images or proxies of things end up by supplanting what they represent and undermine everything but themselves:
+  ‘Ideas seem to have something in their nature unfriendly to other existences.’
+* Ideas in the philosophical sense—postulated intermediaries between the mind and the world—are, in Reid's view, mere fictions.
+We do, of course, have conceptions of many things, but conceptions are not images, and in any case it is not conceptions that are the basic building blocks of knowledge, but propositions.
+Followers of Locke think that knowledge begins with bare conceptions (‘simple apprehensions’), which we then put together to form beliefs and judgments.
+But that is the wrong way of looking at things.
+‘Instead of saying that the belief or knowledge is got by putting together and comparing the simple apprehensions, we ought rather to say that the simple apprehension is performed by resolving and analyzing a natural and original judgment’.
+This thesis that concepts are logically subsequent to propositions, and result from their analysis, was an anticipation of a doctrine popular with some analytic philosophers in the twentieth century.
+* The initial furniture of the mind is not a set of disconnected ideas, but a set of ‘original and natural judgments’.
+These make up what Reid calls ‘the common sense of mankind’.
+‘Common sense’, before Reid, was commonly used by philosophers as the name of an alleged inner sense which discriminated between, and brought together, sense-data from different exterior senses.
+It was Reid who gave the expression the meaning which it has borne in modern times, as a repository of commonly shared unreasoned principles.
+* ‘The vulgar have undoubted right to give names to things which they are daily conversant about; and philosophers seem justly chargeable with an abuse of language, when they change the meaning of a common word, without giving warning.’
+* ‘In the unequal contest betwixt common sense and philosophy the latter will always come off both with dishonor and loss.’
+These should not be taken as the words of a philistine Luddite opposed to science and technology.
+Like the ordinary language philosophers of whom Reid was a precursor, he thought that it was only with respect to the meaning of words, not with respect to the truth or falsehood of propositions, that the man in the street had the final say.